Decolonizing family law through trauma-informed practices

 Witten by Myrna McCallum and Haley Hrymak

-This report has discusses some of the ways in which BC’s family law system is failing to meet the needs of Indigenous parents.
+This report discusses some of the ways in which BC’s family law system is failing to meet the needs of Indigenous parents.
 A failure to understand or make space for Indigenous concepts relating to the best interests of children and families can also result in decisions that impair the ability of Indigenous communities to maintain important connections.
 For all these reasons and more, we need to consider ways to decolonize the family law system.

 Photography by Melody Charlie